tolapyae/tuto-git-to-gh/README.md

 this is inside (master file): now is 1:55 pm

 this would be another new line inside master before I created repo on gb : now is 1:57pm

+Yooo, I am now on gitHub.
+So this will be ahead of git.
+I will go to git and update. first fetch, then merge, the combination of this is call pull. woww, cool!